Azathothas/Stars/README.md

 - [yamafaktory/craftql](https://github.com/yamafaktory/craftql) – A CLI tool to visualize GraphQL schemas and to output a graph data structure as a graphviz .dot format
 - [yamafaktory/jql](https://github.com/yamafaktory/jql) – A JSON Query Language CLI tool
 - [ysf/anewer](https://github.com/ysf/anewer) – anewer appends lines from stdin to a file if they don't already exist in the file.
 This is a rust version of https://github.com/tomnomnom/anew
+- [zed-industries/zed](https://github.com/zed-industries/zed) – Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [zellij-org/zellij](https://github.com/zellij-org/zellij) – A terminal workspace with batteries included
 - [zhboner/realm](https://github.com/zhboner/realm) – A network relay tool
 - [zimbatm/mdsh](https://github.com/zimbatm/mdsh) – `$ mdsh` # a markdown shell pre-processor